vv9k/pkger/README.md

 ## Recipe

-The recipe is divided into 2 parts:
+The recipe is divided into 2 required parts (metadata, build):
  - ### metadata
    - All the metadata and information needed for the build
    - `pkger` will install all dependencies listed in `build_depends`, depending on the OS type and choosing the appropriate package manager for each supported distribution.